 Why no-code solutions are particularly great for startup founders and entrepreneurs

-A cold, hard truth: Most startups won’t make it to the stage where they have to worry about scaling their business to thousands or, even better, millions.
+A cold, hard truth: Most startups won't make it to the stage where they feel they have time to worry about scaling their business to thousands or, even better, millions.
 Those that do have a wonderful problem to solve.

 When Christian founded WeAreNoCode in 2020, he had been at the helm of dozens of startups; some were successful, others never made it far beyond inception, but the reality is that spending time, money, and resources on building out complex coded infrastructures on a startup that may or may not succeed wastes said precious time, money, and resources.
 While the no code community is still growing and remains unknown to many, it's an untapped treasure trove for entrepreneurs, particularly those building tech products.
 “Every single one of these big tech companies has had to completely rebuild their entire product to be able to scale it to the place it is,” Christian notes.

-One of the most valuable lessons founders learn at WeAreNoCode is not only how to scale a code-less tech product, but how to use that money you would have paid a developer to otherwise build that product.
-Do you hire a team?
+One of the most valuable lessons founders learn at WeAreNoCode is not only how to scale a code-less tech product, but how to use that money you would have paid a developer to otherwise continue to build that product.
+Do you hire a third team member?
 Do you hire a marketing agency?
 Do you increase acquisition channels to find new customers?